Omotoye/rt2_assignment1/README.md

 *   _**go_to_point**_

 ### User Interface (_user_interface.py_)
-This node prompts the user to enter an integer that represent either a start of the robot motion simulation or a stop of the simulation.
+This node prompts the user to enter an integer that represents either a start of the robot motion simulation or a stop of the simulation.
 Based on the input gotten from the user, the node sends a service request of either **start** or **stop** to the user_interface server in the state_machine node.

 ### Random Position (_random_position.cpp_)
 This node takes in a request from the state machine with a minimum and maximum x and y coordinate message and from this request message it then generates a random position within that range and sends it as a response to the state machine.